CONSTITUTION OF THE CANTERBURY SOCIALIST SOCIETY

 We, the members of the Canterbury Socialist Society, hereby provide a mandate to the Executive of the Canterbury Socialist Society, to pursue the following general and specific goals for the next twelve (12) months of the basic operations of the Society.

-- To continue with a minimum of one monthly educational and one monthly social event for the Socialist Society.
+- To continue with our regular schedule of public events: one educational and one social per month.

 - To maintain our assets, digital and physical.